 Livestock Biosecurity Network is an independent industry initiative founded in 2013 by the peak industry councils for cattle, sheep and wool.
 It is a subsidiary of Animal Health Australia, funded by Cattle Council of Australia.

-LBN Regional Managers in all states and territory endeavour to provide livestock producers with the necessary tools and useful information to manage disease (endemic and exotic), pest and weed events on their farms.
+LBN Biosecurity & Extension Managers across Australia endeavour to provide livestock producers with the necessary tools and useful information to manage disease (endemic and exotic), pest and weed events on their farms.
 LBN develops mechanisms for public consultation on animal health, welfare and biosecurity issues.

 This includes developing good animal welfare practices to buffer livestock from infectious diseases and encompassing all the veterinary, husbandry and management actions and decisions for ensuring healthy and well-cared for animals.